raaaimund/raaaimund.github.io/_posts/2016-06-03-hello-world.md

  - world
 ---

+{% highlight ruby %}
+console.log('hello world');
-{% console.log('hello world'); %}
+{% endhighlight %}

 This is my [personal blog][1] using the [Carte Noire][2] theme for [Jekyll][3] from Jacob Tomlinson.

 I am a programmer with a passion for web applications, cooking and everything regarding Microsoft.
-With this Blog I'll try to share my daily issues and their solutions while programming, simple projects and also other stuff what comes in my mind.
+With this Blog I'll try to share my daily issues and their solutions while programming, simple projects and also other stuff that comes in my mind.

-Checkout our Youtube Channel [informatics.how][4].
+Checkout our Youtube Channel [informatics.how][4] about serious algorithms explained the easy way.
-<iframe src="http://www.youtube.com/embed/?listType=user_uploads&list=YOURCHANNELNAME" width="480" height="400"></iframe>
+{% youtube Wsl8Ah4acFM %}

 I hope you enjoy reading!